siddhantshrivastava06/spotify-popularity-prediction/README.md

 ## My Approach

-1. **EDA (Exploratory Data Analysis)** - checked missing values (negligible, 3 rows across metadata columns, dropped), plotted the popularity distribution, and computed correlations between each audio feature and popularity.
+1. **EDA (Exploratory Data Analysis)** - analyze data (drop missing values etc.),
+2. plotted the popularity distribution, and computed correlations between each audio feature and popularity.
-2. **Key finding from EDA** - every individual audio feature has near-zero linear correlation with popularity (max |r| ≈ 0.10).
+3. **Key finding from EDA** - every individual audio feature has near-zero linear correlation with popularity (max |r| ≈ 0.10).
 Genre, however, has a large effect: average popularity ranges from 59 (pop-film) down to 2 across genres.
    This suggested the signal, if it existed, wasn't linear or wasn't in single features alone.
-3. **Baseline model** - linear regression on audio features + one-hot encoded genre.
+4. **Baseline model** - linear regression on audio features.
-4. **Improved model** - random forest, to test whether the signal was there but non-linear (interactions between features) rather than absent.
+5. **Improved model** - random forest, to test whether the signal was there but non-linear (interactions between features) rather than absent.

 ## Results